Generating Robust and Efficient Networks Under Targeted Attacks: Model

 This approach allows a network $G^*$ with $M(G^*)<M(G)$ to be chosen with finite probability.
 By doing this, global minima could be reached and inferior local minima could be avoided.
+Notice that, for the three cost functions studied here, the value of $M(G)$ is unique for each network $G$.
 Furthermore, by decreasing the value of $T$ according to the amount of edge swaps executed, it is possible to decrease the acceptance ratio of worst networks when an optimum point is close.

-In this work, we decrease the temperature as function of the number $\tau$ of edge swaps, by following the equation: $T(\tau) = 0.0001\times 0.8^\tau$.
+We decrease the temperature as function of the number $\tau$ of edge swaps, by following the equation: $T(\tau) = 0.0001\times 0.8^\tau$.
 Variations to this function have shown little effect on the results.
 The search is stopped when a predefined amount of edge swaps is reached.